hmrc/digital-engagement-platform-skin/README.md

 It does this by using a `PlayRunHook` defined in `project/WebpackRunHook.scala`, which calls the `start` script.

-This script installs JS dependencies, bundles the JS code, and recompiles the bundle after changes to JS files:
+This script installs JS dependencies, bundles & minimises the JS code, and recompiles the bundle after changes to JS files:

-`npm install && webpack --config webpack.config.js --mode=development --watch`
+`npm install && webpack --config webpack.config.js --mode=development --watch --optimization-minimize`

 ### Build & Deployment